-- internal property control procedure established by the administration. - Assessed level of controlled risk to determine the nature, timing, and extent of substantive tests for compliance with applicable laws, administrative rules and district policies; including the safeguarding of assets.
+- internal property control procedure established by the administration. - Assess the level of controlled risk to determine the nature, timing, and extent of substantive tests for compliance with applicable laws, administrative rules, and district policies, including safeguarding assets.

 A material weakness is a reportable condition in which the design or operation of one or more internal property control structure elements does not reduce the risk of material errors or irregularities from occurring.
-As a result, it would be extremely difficult for employees to recognize errors in the normal course of performing their assigned functions.
+As a result, it would be challenging for employees to recognize the mistakes in the ordinary course of performing their assigned functions.